googleapis/nodejs-firestore/api-report/firestore.api.md

 // build/src/aggregate.d.ts:51:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/src/bulk-writer.d.ts:50:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/bulk-writer.d.ts:84:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/bulk-writer.d.ts:107:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
 // build/src/bulk-writer.d.ts:144:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/bulk-writer.d.ts:151:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/bulk-writer.d.ts:158:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration